-Learning Objective: 02-03 How to calculate initial and maintenance margin.

-Section: 2.3 Topic: street name
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 How to calculate initial and maintenance margin.
+Level of Difficulty: 1 Easy Section: 2.3 Topic: Street Name

 - 38. Which one of the following is generally true concerning securities held in street name? - A. The securities are registered under your mailing address rather than your name. - B. There is a greater likelihood the security may be stolen. - C. All dividend checks are mailed to your street address. - D. The annual stock report is mailed directly to your street address. - E. The brokerage firm is the owner of record.